The following case demonstrates the potential problems that arise when people try to do their own Wills without professional guidance or review:-

 In conclusion, it is imperative that you consult your Lawyer in relation to making your Will so as to ensure your wishes are properly recorded in a legally binding document.

-For any enquiries regarding Attwood Marshall’s Will and Estate Administration Department, please contact the Department Manager Donna Tolley, on direct line (07) 5506 8241 or by email on email@example.com.
+For any enquiries regarding Attwood Marshall Lawyers Wills and Estates Department, please contact Department Manager Donna Tolley, on direct line (07) 5506 8241 or by email on email@example.com.